Pigeoncoin/pigeoncoin/README.md

 What is Pigeoncoin?
 -------------

-Pigeon is an experimental digital currency that enables instant, private payments to anyone, anywhere in the world.
-Pigeon uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Pigeoncoin is an experimental digital currency that enables instant, private payments to anyone, anywhere in the world.
+Pigeoncoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Pigeon Core is the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Pigeon Core software, see https://www.pigeon.org/get-pigeon/.
+For more information, as well as an immediately useable, binary version of the Pigeon Core software, see https://github.com/Pigeoncoin/pigeoncoin/releases/.

 License